asayers/orpa/README.md

 Tips:

-* You can edit notes interactively like so: `git notes edit <commit>`.
+* If you make a typo, you can edit a note interactively like so:
+  `git notes edit <commit>`
-* You can namespace your notes with `--ref` if you want to keep them organised.
+* You can namespace your notes with `--ref` if you want to keep them organised somehow.
-* I like to make my notes look like a ["trailer"], because programs like tig will recognise them and highlight them nicely.
+* I like to make my notes look like a ["trailer"].
+If you do this, programs like tig will recognise them and highlight them nicely.

+## Making a system

-The way I think of "reviewed-by" is this: it's like the read/unread status on your emails.
+The way I think of my "reviewed-by" notes is this: it's like the read/unread status on my emails.
 It doesn't imply approval, disapproval, or any judgement whatsoever.
 It just means that I've looked at the commit.
+If I've actually build a commit and tried it out, I write "tested-by" instead.
+And that's about as far as my system goes; you're free to make yours as complicated as you like.

 And remember: these comments aren't indended to be seen by anyone else;
 they're just for my own personal use.
 If you want to give authors feedback